mahmudstat/clockplot/paper.md

 # Usage

-Complete documentation with all parameters and examples is available at [mahmudstat.github.io/clockplot](https://mahmudstat.github.io/clockplot).
+Complete documentation with all arguments, options, and examples is available at [mahmudstat.github.io/clockplot](https://mahmudstat.github.io/clockplot).

 # Acknowledgments